 The interest rate risk in the banking book is measured at least monthly.
-An analysis of interest rate risk is conducted for subsidiary banks and interest rate risk relevant other financial institutions.
+An analysis of interest rate risk is conducted for subsidiary banks and other financial institutions that are relevant in terms of interest rate risk.

 There are two complementary methods of measuring the potential impact of IRRBB: